Bhushan-Kolhe/Weather-Widget_ChromeExtension/README.md

 # Weather Widget Chrome Extension

-    This is a simple chrome extension that displays weather of any city or area aroung the world.
-        This uses Open Weather Map Api.
+This is a simple chrome extension that displays weather of any city or area around the world.
+This app is created by using Open Weather Map API

 ---